mananguglani/clock/README.md

 # clock
-Ananlog clock made using HTML, CSS and JavaScript.
+Analog clock made using HTML, CSS and JavaScript.